What is the Cervical Screening Test?

 If you are turning 25 years old, or have never had a Pap test, make an appointment with your healthcare provider to have a Cervical Screening Test.

-If you have symptoms at any age, such as abnormal vaginal bleeding, pain or discharge, you need to discuss these with your healthcare provider immediately.
+No matter your age, if you have abnormal vaginal bleeding, pain or discharge, or other symptoms not normal for you, you need to discuss these with your healthcare provider immediately.

 How is the test done?